Hail, Hail, Rock ‘n’ Roll *

 I do not get a good night’s sleep.
 I’ve always had problems adjusting on the East coast with it being just 5 hours behind the UK.
 California has always been a lot easier.
 However I don’t seem too tired as I go down for breakfast.
 It’s standard US hotel fare on offer and I partake of cereal plus eggs and sausage patties.
-The hotel is good despite the fact I wasn’t in it for long, given my late arrival, and it was reasonable value for a central downtown hotel.
-I check out, dump my bags in the car, and then start walking down E 9th Street towards Lake Erie – and the Rock & Roll Hall of Fame.
+The hotel is good despite the fact I wasn’t in it for long, given my late arrival.
+It was reasonable value for a central downtown hotel.
+I check out, dump my bags in the car, and then start walking down E 9th Street towards Lake Erie – and Cleveland’s Rock & Roll Hall of Fame.

 So this is why I’m in Cleveland.
 But tomorrow’s visit is the primary reason for coming to Ohio.
-I’m first through the doors at the 10 am opening time and spend the next 2½ hours or so walking around the various exhibits.
+I’m first through the doors at the 10 am opening time.
+I spend the next 2½ hours or so walking around the various exhibits.
 This Hall of Fame is very good, although some parts are better than others.
 The main section is the lower level 0, with music history displays plus musician exhibits like clothes and instruments.
-There are even some panels from Otis Redding’s plane that crashed and killed him, which I thought was a bit ghoulish…
+There are even some aircraft skin panels from Otis Redding’s plane that crashed and killed him, which I thought was a bit ghoulish…

-I talk to a guide and she tells me that the top three floors change content annually.
+I talk to a docent and she tells me that the top three floors change content annually.
 It is currently dedicated to ‘50 Years of Rolling Stone’, the magazine.
-I do partly understand the influence Rolling Stone had on the US music scene but I think it’s impact outside the US is negligible.
-I’ve only read the magazine a few times and found it very underwhelming, as well as being very US-centric.
+I do partly understand the influence Rolling Stone has had on the US music scene but I think it’s impact outside the US is negligible.
+I’ve only read the magazine a few times and found it very underwhelming.
+It was also very US-centric.

 A Trolley Tour Around Cleveland

-I walk back up to the car and whilst it’s still a bit overcast and there’s not much blue sky, it’s quite warm, circa 70º F. I’m still acclimatising eating-wise to a different time zone and after a decent breakfast don’t feel the need for lunch.
-It’s a short drive across the city to take a trolley bus tour around Cleveland with Lolly The Trolley.
+I walk back up to the car.
+It’s still a bit overcast with not much blue sky, but is quite warm at 70º F. I’m still acclimatising eating-wise to a different time zone and after a decent breakfast don’t feel the need for lunch.
+It’s a short drive across the city to take a trolley bus tour around Cleveland with Lolly The Trolley (now sadly closed).
 I’m doing the only option for me due to my timings and that’s a 2½ hour tour at 2.30 pm.
 The bus is nearly full, which is a bit of a surprise for a midweek tour in mid-October, but good for business!

 Slightly amusing to me was that for our guide, everything in the city is “beautiful”.
 She did not have another adjective in her vocabulary, bless her, to describe things as we drove around.
 From a church to a statue, from a bridge to a glass and steel medical centre the size of a shopping mall, they were all just “beautiful”.

-On exit, I ask the car park attendant and he tells me there’s a gas station just down the street.
-A few minutes later I pull in but can’t see an air pump, so I get out and walk into a service repair garage attached.
-I explain my problem and a very helpful mechanic points out the air pump – not very visible if you ask me – and then offers to pump the tyres up for me!
-He does this and I can see he’s put some air in but the gauges on such pumps are usually very unreliable.
+On exit, I ask the parking lot attendant and he tells me there’s a gas station just down the street.
+A few minutes later I pull in but can’t see an air pump.
+I get out and walk into a service repair garage attached.
+After explaining my problem, a very helpful mechanic points out the air pump , which was not very visible if you ask me.
+But he then offers to pump the tyres up for me!
+He does this and I can see he’s put some air in but the gauges on such pumps are not usually very unreliable.
 However the car computer is showing the required 35 psi all around, so I thank him for his time and hit the road.
 Destination: Canton, Ohio.

 South To Canton, Ohio

-It’s rush hour and traffic is heavy, slowing me down quite a lot, but I arrive at the Quality Inn Hall of Fame around 6 pm.
+It’s rush hour and traffic is heavy, slowing me down quite a lot.
+I arrive at the Quality Inn Hall of Fame around 6 pm.
 The hotel is OK.
 I knew from prior reviews it was not the most salubrious of places but it is clean, functional and fine for a one night stopover.
 I ask the receptionist if there’s anywhere nearby for dinner that I could maybe walk to and she mentions a couple of places.

 Back at the hotel I sort out my suitcase.
 After cramming everything in to travel and maximise storage, I re-arrange a few days worth of clothes at a time for easy access each night.
 Then it’s time to walk over to Mulligan’s.

-A waitress asks if everything is OK and I said yes but the wings are big, and even she commented, “Yeah, they are rather larger than even we normally get.”
+A waitress asks if everything is OK.
+I reply “Yes” but said the wings are big, and even she commented, “Yeah, they are rather larger than even we normally get.”
 During this time the owner, Ron, had appeared and was talking off-bar to Richard.
 They both then came over to where I was and Richard mentioned something I’d said earlier about differences between US and UK bars, which interested Ron.